gperdrizet/llm_detector/perplexity_ratio_score/notebooks/README.md

 This is the original data source used for the v1.0.0 text classifier.
 Data is available in the [Binoculars](https://github.com/ahans30/Binoculars/tree/main) GitHub repository provided in the [original publication](https://arxiv.org/abs/2401.12070#).
 Repo has BSD 3-Clause license.

 The data came from completions of the first 50 tokens of texts from the CC News, CNN and PubMed datasets by LLaMA-2-13B and Falcon-7B.
-See the paper for more details
+See the paper for more details.

 ### 1.2.
 AI vs human text